A breakdown of adult

 - You’re controlled by the now…past and future are of no importance to you

 Everything around you seems chaotic.
-There is little method or system.
+One of the common adult ADHD symptoms is there is little method or system to your life.

 - You have trouble organizing your thoughts, emotions, tasks, schedule, finances, home, car, relationships and everything else